mc-societies/societies/README.md

 ### Contributing

 Currently, me - p000ison (Max A.) - is the only person who's working on this project, but this will hopefully change after release.
-You can contact me over at irc.esper.net @ #Simplesocieties
+You can contact me over at irc.esper.net @ #SimpleClans

 #### License